First of all, our #1 Frequently Asked Question is:

 Q: I have stuff to send you guys for the freebie tables/membership packets — what do I do?

 A: Great!
 We will gladly place items you send to THIS address in one of those two places, at your request.
 Please remember when sending things to keep it open to all audiences — we do have a few kids here.
 Also, we will not put out anything that promotes any illegal activity.
 For quantity considerations in membership packets, please send a minimum of 300 items.

 While our attendance is usually somewhere between 300 and 400 folks, please send only ONE box/package of free stuff, weighing less than 20 pounds.
 Our director likes to work out, but prefers to do it at the gym!
 Thanks!

 Please make sure your items arrive no later than 7 days before the start of the convention.
 Also, if there are extra items left over at the end of the convention, we are unable to send them back.
 You’re welcome to pick them up at the end of the convention or ask someone you know who’s attending to pick them up for you, but we do not have the staff to collect/sort leftovers and send them back to you.

 And now that you’ve read that one, on to the rest of the FAQ!

 Q: What is ConDFW?

-A: ConDFW is a literary science fiction and fantasy convention featuring writing/publishing based programming, science programming, an excellent collection of guests, art show, a charity book swap and auction, and a slew of non-traditional activities such as the Sci-Fi Spelling Bee.
-ConDFW is brought to you by the Texas Speculative Fiction Association, a 501 (c)(3) organization.
+A: ConDFW is a literary science fiction and fantasy convention featuring writing/publishing based programming, science programming, an excellent collection of guests, a charity book swap and auction, and a slew of non-traditional activities such as the Sci-Fi Spelling Bee, Celebrity Artemis, and a Poetry Slam.

 Q: How long have you been around?